 But the simulation of the physical world and the induction of feelings are not all that haptics can provide.
 Through haptic technologies, researchers, artists, and designers can also explore sensations that are not commonly experienced in our daily lives.
 A good example is sensorial augmentations and substitutions.
 By using abstract bodily sensations, haptics can induce new learnings to create new forms of communication (e.g., haptic emojis in apps or silent tactile language for the military and team sports), partially or fully recover sensorial perception (e.g., using devices with spatial haptics to guide visually impaired people) or even augment human sensorial perception (e.g., allowing people to feel frequencies beyond our perceptual threshold).
 Chris Ulrich, Immersion’s CTO, talks about the wide range of haptic experiences in a previous article and provides examples of new haptic technologies that can expand the public’s perception beyond even the PS5 controller.
 According to Chris, there is much more that can be felt and experienced:

 “The current state of haptics suffers from a lack of imagination on how to use your sense of touch.”

-Haptics is not isolated to its context
+Haptics are not isolated to a specific context

 Context is very important in haptic perception, something already explored in psychophysics studies.
 The relevance of context in haptics relates to the idea that tactile behaviors (e.g., hug, squeeze, shaking, etc.) do not have universal interpretations.
 The same behavior can communicate different types of interpretations that can even be of varying valence polarities (e.g., sadness and love) (Hertenstein, Holmes, McCullough, Keltner, 2009).